Jesus is for Losers

 We have indulged ourselves while the poor suffer around us.

-So in the thing that mattered (life) we have lost.
+So in the thing that matters (life), we have lost.
 We have tried but failed.
 We have sought life but found death because we loved ourselves more than God and our fellow man.
 But, Jesus came for us losers, to take us out of this hopeless life and give us purpose and identity in him.

 And Jesus came for you too.

-Therefore, my dear brothers, be steadfast, immovable, always excelling in the Lord's work, knowing that your labor in the Lord is not in vain.
-1 Corinthians 15:57-58
+“But thanks be to God, who gives us the victory through our Lord Jesus Christ!
+Therefore, my dear brothers, be steadfast, immovable, always excelling in the Lord’s work, knowing that your labor in the Lord is not in vain.”
+(1 Corinthians 15:57–58 NIV)